rweigel/phys513/index.md

 # Schedule

+## September 21st

+* Midterm exam:
+  * In--class: Thursday, October 12th from 4:30 – 6:00 pm.
+This short component will have one or two problems that are similar to the HW problems.
+  * Take--home: Handed out on October 5th and due October 17th.
+This part will be an extension of HW problem or similar to a HW problem.
+* Final exam format will also have an in--class and take--home component.
+The in--class part is on Thursday, December 7th, from 4:30 – 7:10 pm.
+The take--home part will be due on December 13th at 9 am.

 ## September 14th

 * To encourage you to review solutions, if I made a comment on a common error in my solutions, I'll mark off for later homeworks for the same error.
+* "Quiz" on Gauss's law and field lines
+* Discussion of HW #3 problems
+* Discussion of numerically solving Laplace's equation in 1-D spherical
+* Polarized slab example
+* Overview of $\mathbf{D}$ and $\mathbf{P}$

 ## September 7th